Back to All Events

 Please join the James Joyce Society for our latest installment in our Lunchtime Launch Series:

 This event will meet over Zoom.
-RSVP link to come.
+RSVP (required) at this link for Zoom information.

 Teaching James Joyce in the Twenty-First Century presents examples of bold, innovative pedagogical techniques instructors have used to adapt the study of Joyce’s work for the contemporary classroom.
 Leading Joyce scholars share approaches that go beyond the traditional university lecture hall to include experiences teaching high school students, senior citizens, art students, book club members, and people in prisons.